panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 ssh-keygen -t rsa
 ```

 Immediately, you will be asked for the location to save the to-be-generated key files.
-We create a new directory via `mkdir $HOME/.ssh/demo` and rename the files to `demo_id_rsa`.
+We create a new directory via `mkdir $HOME/.ssh/demo` and rename the files to `demo_id_rsa` <font color='red'>(TODO: What is the difference between rsa and dsa?)</font>.
 It will also ask you for a passphrase to protect the key files.
 It is up to you whether you want to use a passphrase.
 In the current demonstration, we choose not to use a passphrase (just press `Enter` twice).
 This following is the entire key generation process:

 ```
 Generating public/private rsa key pair.